 Iraqi-American playwright and performer Heather Raffo earned her BA at the University of Michigan, her MFA from the University of San Diego, and she studied at the Royal Academy of Dramatic Art (RADA).
 Raffo is best known for her solo-female performance 9 Parts of Desire, which she both wrote and acted as a solo performance over a period of a decade.
 Through a series of personal monologues, Raffo’s play explores the lives of Iraqi and Iraqi-American women experiencing the First and Second Gulf Wars, and the 2001 attacks on New York City.
 Her play has been widely produced and published.
 Raffo and Arab-American musician Amir El Saffar later transformed the play into a performance titled In Concert: Sounds of Desire, which was developed by the Kennedy Center for their 2009 Arabesque Festival.
 She also wrote the libretto for Fallujah: The First Opera on the Iraq War for City Opera Vancouver.
 Palestinian-American playwright Betty Shamieh primarily focuses her plays on the Palestinian Arab and Arab-American female perspective.
 Her works include Chocolate in Heat (2001), Roar (2004), The Black Eyed (2005), and Free Radicals (2011).
 Shamieh’s female characters are strong-willed Diasporic subjects who reject the tyranny of the people and political systems that oppress the disenfranchised in Arab-American society.
 Her plays explore Arab-American dilemmas of filial/community expectation versus personal free arising from both non-Arab and Arab sources.
 In addition, her works confront more controversial issues such as rape, martyrdom, the condition of exile, and the effects of patriarchy on Arab women.

 Other playwrights and performers like Nathalie Handal, Denmo Ibrahim, Jennifer Jajeh, Ismail Khalidi, and Jamil Khoury created plays, solo performances, and video plays that explore issues that are vital to the Arab-American experience.
 In addition, theatrical companies like Golden Thread Productions (f.
 1996), Silk Road Rising (f.
 2002), and Noor Theatre (f.
 2010) have missions that includes staging plays by, and about, Arab-Americans.
-These artists and companies are redefining Arab-American dramatic literature and performance while providing unique perspectives for American Theater audiences. -Michael Malek NajjarReferences and Further Reading
+These artists and companies are redefining Arab-American dramatic literature and performance while providing unique perspectives for American Theater audiences. -Michael Malek Najjar

+List of Works

+References and Further Reading

 Ameri, A. and Ramey, D. (1999) Arab American Encyclopedia, Farmington Hills, MI: U-X-L.